oceanprotocol-archive/OEPs/11/README.md

 #### Abort Conditions

-Every condition can be fulfilled or aborted configured timeout.
+Every condition can be fulfilled or aborted using the configured timeout.
 For example it would allows to the CONSUMER to cancel the payment after locking it but not receiving access to the Asset for a long period of time.
 Mechanisms implemented in the Service Agreement contract ensure there are no race conditions.